 You can learn more about VIPKid here.

-3. Become a virtual assistant
+3. Become a virtual assistant ($3-$7 per task)

 One of the easiest ways to market this service is to create your own blog, and then offer your virtual assistant services on your website!

-4. Start a pet sitting or dog walking business
+4. Start a pet sitting or dog walking business ($1,000+/month)

 One way is to start volunteering at local pet shelters to build a reputation.
 You'd be shocked how much business you can get through referrals from volunteers and veterinarians!